mluginieski/OECT-Plotter/README.md

 It takes use of a `Settings.py` file where some important settings are defined, such as, graph size, font sizes, graph labels and units.

+**Suggested usage:**
+- `main.py` file: All data file names are defined in a `dictionary`, where the key is the file name, and additional information is provided through a `list`.
+- `PlotterMain.py`: Various types of graphs are defined here through different functions, such as `IxV`, `Output`, `Transfer`, etc.

+**Hierarchy:**
+- main.py
+    - PlotterMain.py
+        - PlotterClass.py

+**Examples:**</br>
+Please, see some examples below or in the Codes/main.py and Codes/PlotterMain.py files.

 # Recquired repositories

 The following repositories to proper working: